obiknows/obis-personals/content/posts/_index.md

 ---
-title: "Posts"
+title: "Organized Letters"
 date: 2018-02-13T12:21:57-05:00

 ---

-Glad you wanna see the thoughts I write out
+Glad you wanna see the words I write out

 Peep some below